ruvi-d/kaitai-test/README.md

 # Test app using [Kaitai](http://kaitai.io/)

-This demo app will uses Kaitai lib to parse a binary file.
+This demo C++ app will uses Kaitai lib to parse a binary file.
 The schema is defined in a Kairai specific format and is saved to as a text file with the *.ksy extension.

 ## Setting up Kaitai
 * Install `kaitai-struct-compiler` package to generate binary reader source code.